-Write the amount of expenses that you paid while you were an Illinois resident or that you paid for moving to take a job located in Illinois.
+Write the amount of expenses you paid while you were an Illinois resident or that you paid for moving to take a job located in Illinois.
 If you moved to take a job located outside of Illinois, you must provide receipts showing the expenses were paid while you were an Illinois resident.

-Line 26: Deduction for one-half of self-employment tax
+Line 26: Deductible part of self-employment tax